I can now put a big checkmark next to something on the garage to-do list! I finished building my miter saw bench this weekend.

 But I continued to build the guides and fence for my miter saw.
-For the rest of the pieces I attached, I chose not to glue before screwing them in because I am hoping at some point to upgrade my miter saw.
-I currently have a Hitachi 10″ Single Bevel Compound Saw, which I love and feel like it is an excellent and affordable starter saw.
-In the future, I’d like to upgrade to a more advance saw, which means my measurements may differ.
+For the rest of the pieces I attached, I chose not to glue them before screwing them in because I am hoping at some point to upgrade my miter saw.
+I currently have a Hitachi 10″ Single Bevel Compound Saw, which I love and feel is an excellent and affordable starter saw.

 I used a 1×8, like the instructions said, to attach perpendicular as a fence on either side of the saw.
 My saw is smaller than the one used in the plans, so it ended up being about 48″ on the left side of the saw and 18″ on the right side.
 The cutting surface of my saw was 3 1/4″ high, so I subjected 3/4″ off of that to account for the top board I was using, a 1×10, and six pieces of plywood that I cut to around 11″x2 3/4″.